 However, I couldn’t be bothered to drag myself to the shops in the horrid weather – we were out walking our dog Lulu when I announced my urge to Nick and there was a bitterly cold wind stinging our faces.
 Thinking about what we had in our cupboards at home that I could use, I mentioned sticky toffee pudding, something I have never actually made before, and Nick’s eyes lit up.
 He often orders it when we go for a meal out so I knew he would be pleased.
 I then said “I think we have a pack of chopped dates somewhere” and he looked rather less pleased.
 He doesn’t like dates, apparently.
 Something else I hadn’t known about him for the last twenty years!

 Now I’m pretty sure that most sticky toffee puddings do contain dates but he assured me that the one he normally gets at our favourite restaurant absolutely doesn’t.
 Hmmm…….
 Maybe the dates are so squidgy that he doesn’t realise they’re there.
-Anyway, I found myself consulting my cookbooks and eventually the internet for a recipe for a dateless sticky toffee pudding and found this one on the allrecipes website.
+Anyway, I found myself consulting my cookbooks and eventually the internet for a recipe for a dateless sticky toffee pudding and found one on the allrecipes website (the link having now disappeared).

 I followed the recipe exactly – it wasn’t difficult – and ended up with a nice sponge over which was poured a lovely toffee sauce.
 The sauce was delicious but overall the pudding was just ok.
 Not sticky enough for either of us and disappointing having read some of the reviews of the recipe.

-Then I read further down the reviews and spotted that someone else had found a similar recipe in a blog here but with an interesting difference.
+Then I read further down the reviews and spotted that someone else had found a similar recipe elsewhere but with an interesting difference.

 Instead of serving the sauce with the pudding, on removing the sponge from the oven you had to prick it all over, smother it with the sauce rather like a lemon drizzle cake, and let it seep into the cake.